ubccr/hpc-toolset-tutorial/xdmod/README.md

 Enable automatic update check (yes, no)? [yes]
 ```
 - Press `Enter` to accept the default value of `yes`

+This feature will both notify you when we release new versions of XDMoD and also let's us know who is using XDMoD which
+helps us justify our funding to NSF.

 #### Email Address
 If you enable the automatic update check, then you will be prompted for the email address that should receive the update